Vodafone Automotive 5375 Wired Siren

 This makes it great for installing in those tight hard to access locations which make it difficult for a would be thief to get at.

-It’s an option for the new 4820 Series of alarms.
+It’s an option for the new 4822 alarm.
 The other battery back-up siren option is the wireless 5365.
 The siren is also backwards compatible with the 4600 series and 4100 series of alarms.
+There is a full list of compatible alarms at the end of this page.

 Well… They both workout about the same price once installed.
 The 5375 is more work as the cable needs running into the cabin, which on some new cars can be a real pain.
 My recommendation is letting your installer decide with is most suitable for your vehicle.